Chrischn/Project-Tessera/README.md

 * Download and install Python: https://www.python.org/downloads/

 	* During installation - add `Python to PATH option`
-	* Once installed - use the following command via Python console: `py -m pip install -U pip scons`

 ### Installing

 A step by step set of instructions that tell you how to get a development env running:

+* (For installing Scons) Start "CMD":

+	* `py -m pip install -U pip scons`

-* Start "Git CMD":
+* (For initializing the Git repos) Start "Git CMD":

 	* `cd [YourDesiredFolder]`
 	* `git clone https://github.com/Chrischn/Project-Tessera.git`
 	* `git submodule update --init --recursive`

-* Go to folder Project-Tessera/external/niflib and start "build_static.bat".
+* (For manually building the static niflib library) Go to folder Project-Tessera/external/niflib and start "build_static.bat".

-* Start Developer Command Prompt for VS 2022 and use these commands:
+* (For building the project for use in Godot Editor) Start Developer Command Prompt for VS 2022 and use these commands:

 	* `cd [Project-Tessera Location]`
 	* `scons platform=windows custom_api_file="extension_api.json" target=template_debug debug_symbols=yes debug_crt=yes`